fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    Returns the Unicode Block start value as described by www.unicode.org.
    Currently, the blocks are {0..233}, spanning unicode values {uni0..uni10FFFF}.
-If there is no value, or no library available, then return -1.
+If there is no value, then return -1.
 This can execute with no current font.

 .. function:: UnicodeFromName(name)